vakiltech

 Real Case: ₹3.6 Lakhs Recovered in 45 Days

 Rahul, a software engineer in Bangalore, was not paid for 6 months when his startup faced a funding crisis.
-After sending a legal notice through vakiltech citing the Payment of Wages Act and threatening Labour Court action, his employer paid in full within 45 days — avoiding a formal Commissioner inquiry.
+After sending a legal notice through vakiltech citing the Code on Wages, 2019 and threatening Industrial Tribunal action, his employer paid in full within 45 days — avoiding a formal Commissioner inquiry.

-• Payment of Wages Act, 1936 protects salary rights with criminal liability for employers
+• Code on Wages, 2019 protects salary rights with criminal liability for employers

-• Labour Court option available if employer ignores the notice
+• Industrial Tribunal option available if employer ignores the notice

 • Interest & compensation can be claimed on delayed salary in addition to the principal amount